 - Make sure your baby is relaxed and stress-free.
 Play soothing music on the way to the office, and give yourself plenty of time to make the appointment.
 There is usually a wait in many of these labs.
 A baby will pick up the signals from a stressed-out parent.
 Stress increases the blood flow and constricts the veins.

 - During the blood draw, soothe your baby.
 Cuddle and sing favorite songs.
-Let your child how proud you are of him/her being strong.
+Let your child how proud you are of him/her for being strong.

 Our pediatric blood draw experience

 Our first attempt at Quest Diagnostics at 314 W. 14th St. This is the type of place I imagine technicians will want to transfer away from ASAP, or the ones who are not trained for treating babies remain here.
 It is in the basement of a building, and they made no attempts to cover the fact — I half expected the boiler to be chugging away in the corner.
 The seat we sat in to get my son’s blood taken had ground-in dirt, and the location had an overall dirty feel to it.
-Samples were piled in an open box, and the one technician told us to go to an already occupied cubicle to wait (the one out of two that are available).
+Samples were piled in an open box, and one technician told us to go to an already occupied cubicle to wait (the one out of two that are available).
 Our technician did not seem knowledgeable on how to take blood from a baby.
-She used a regular needle to make her attempts, and on the third try she poked and prodded around under his skin with the needle, searching for the vein.
+She used a regular needle to make her attempts, and on the third try, she poked and prodded around under his skin with the needle, searching for the vein.
 The needle was visible from under his skin as she swiveled it back and forth looking for the vein.
 Needless to say, my son was wailing and I could barely contain my anger from the torture he was experiencing.
 I’m a fairly accommodating parent — I figure whatever I can handle, my baby can, as I usually watch the needles go in my arm when I need shots or blood taken.
 I don’t think I would be able to sit calmly as a technician takes a needle and pokes it in me, and then swivels it under my skin … much less a baby.
 Barely audible under my son’s cries were the technician’s instructions to come back another day.
 Like that would happen!

-Consequently, we had a great neonatal/pediatric blood draw experience at the Quest Diagnostics that my wife routinely uses at 115 E. 57th St. When you walk into this lab, there is a professional waiting room with equally trained and professional technicians.
+Consequently, we had a great neonatal/pediatric blood draw experience at the Quest Diagnostics my wife routinely uses at 115 E. 57th St. When you walk into this lab, there is a professional waiting room with equally trained and professional technicians.
 If I was a technician, I would want to work at this lab.
 My wife recognized two of the three present technicians.
 Therefore, I believe I can recommend this location since there seems to be some consistency.
 We were assigned to the one technician my wife didn’t recognize, but the technician was efficient and accommodating to my questions.
 She used the correct butterfly needle, prepped the bottles for collection, and had everything ready before making her attempt.
 She was able to get the needle into the vein on her first try and complete the two blood samples like a pro.
 My son was screaming, most likely from the memory of the last attempt at the other location & not from what this technician was doing, as he normally frets very little during his shots at his pediatrician’s office and is soothed easily.
 Immediately after the minor procedure, the other technician (who my wife believes is the head of this office) came in to check on us to make sure everything was OK.
 I profusely thanked them for the quick process of drawing blood … and let them know how bad our other experience was.

 Tips for drawing blood from babies, children